fitzsimonsjl/fitzsimonsjl.com/content/blog/welcoming-the-end-of-the-webkit-era.md

 Overall, it means that other browsers can offer new features and there will be some feature parity with Android, It also means that the development of these other browsers is not tied to the update and release cycle of WebKit itself.

-By no longer having this anchor, it might (though this is a bit might depending on how generous Apple is feeling with their API libraries) even be possible to build workarounds for features that are reserved solely for Safari on iOS itself.
+By no longer having this anchor, it might (though this is a big might depending on how generous Apple is feeling with their API libraries) even be possible to build workarounds for features that are reserved solely for Safari on iOS itself.
 These include:

 - the ability to choose full screen video
 - install web apps (more on this below)